jshahj/EntityFramework-Crud-Operations-Model-View-Controller/README.md

 # EntityFramework-Crud-Operations-Model-View-Controller
-I have created MVC project with EntityFrame to Insert,upadate,show and delete product name and product image.
+I have created MVC project with Entity Framework to Insert,upadate,show and delete product name and product image.